Quzzar/villagelife/README.md

 ## Contributing

 We welcome contributions!
-If you're interested in improving the Village Life mod, please feel free to fork the repository, make your changes, and submit a pull request.
+If you're interested in improving the Villagelife mod, please feel free to fork the repository, make your changes, and submit a pull request.

 ---